-The Tuvaluan passport currently ranks on the 42nd place according to the Guide visa index.
+The Tuvaluan passport currently ranks on the 42nd place according to the Guide Passport Ranking Index.
 It provides visa-free access to 127 countries.
 This grants it an overall good mobility score.
 Tuvaluan passport holders have visa-free access and visas on arrival to countries such as Singapore, the United Kingdom, Taiwan and the entire European Union.
 However, Tuvaluan citizens require a visa to enter about 99 destinations.
 This requires some more extensive travel preparation.
 Visa applicants need to present documents such as proof of funds and return flight ticket.
 Some countries where a visa is required are Japan, Brazil, China, Australia and the United Arab Emirates.

 The Tuvalu Islands consist of nine coral atolls and can be divided into three islands and six atolls.
 The most important island is the Funafuti.
 The island nation is located in Oceania in the South Pacific Ocean with a surface area of 26 square kilometers.
 This makes it one of the smallest countries in the world.
 Tuvaluan geography and terrain are dominated by low lying coral atolls and extensive reefs.
 Its climate is tropical, moderated by trade winds and the western gales.

 The overall population is approximately 11,646 people.
 The capital of the country is Funafuti, which is also the most populous city with 5,320 inhabitants.
 Other important towns are Savave Village, Motufoua and Teava.
 The country’s largest and only international airport is Funafuti International Airport (FUN).
 The airport provides access to two destinations in Tarawa and Suva with flights usually being scheduled once a week.